![]() |

 |

-which is again the Newtonian acceleration.
+which is again the value of the Newtonian acceleration.

-Acceleration in Arbitrary Orientations |
+3.3.2 Gravitational Acceleration in Arbitrary Orientations |

 |